 OutSystems can raise Database Exceptions whenever you are interacting with the database engine, such as, when using an aggregate, an SQL query or an entity action.

 Security Exceptions can be raised by OutSystems whenever you have authentication or other security mechanisms in your application module.
 Security Exceptions include:

+The end-user is not registered and cannot access the current screen without registration.
 When you create new custom Roles in your module, OutSystems creates specific Role Exceptions under Not Registered Exception:

 OutSystems allows you to raise in your logic the Not Registered Exception or any of the existing Role Exceptions.

 A Security Exception Handler will handle any of the above exceptions if there is not a more specific Exception Handler.
 You should handle Security Exceptions in OnException actions of your UI Flows.

 Communication Exceptions applies only to Mobile applications and are raised whenever there is a communication problem while the client device is trying to connect to the server, such as no internet connection.
 Weak connections may also lead to communication exceptions whenever the server fails to reply within the specified timeout value (default timeout is set in the Server Request Timeout property of the module).

 Communication Exceptions are raised only by OutSystems, you are not able to raise them in your logic.

 The raise of Abort Activity Change Exceptions is used in Process Activity callback actions as a mechanism to prevent the activity from advancing to the next state.